ecilasun/tinysys/software/README.md

 ./build/release/riscvtool rom.c -sendfile /dev/ttyUSB1
 ```

+During the upload process the device will show a message to indicate upload status.

 NOTE: Please make sure the file name is not decorated, as it'll be sent as-is and the device will try to create the file using any path names, which might fail.
 This will be fixed in an upcoming revision.

 # Debugging with GDB - WiP